-- 280. The proposals will largely be given effect through legislation to amend the RMA. - 281.
-The Ministry will communicate the changes through various pieces of guidance.
-This will include: - updating fact sheets from 2017 amendments and writing new fact sheets for proposals where required - updating relevant regulations - updating relevant technical guidance products and creating new technical guidance where required - engagement with councils. - 282.
+265. The proposals will largely be given effect through legislation to amend the RMA.

+266. The Ministry will communicate the changes through various pieces of guidance.
+This will include:

+- updating fact sheets from 2017 amendments and writing new fact sheets for proposals where required - updating relevant regulations - updating relevant technical guidance products and creating new technical guidance where required - engagement with councils. - 267.
 For the majority of the proposals, councils will be responsible for the ongoing operation and enforcement of the changes.
 One of the criteria for inclusion of the proposal was for it to be cost effective and generally easy for councils to implement, without requiring major changes to existing systems and processes.
 These criteria mean the proposals were chosen based on low level of risk for the ability of councils to change their processes to implement proposals.
-We have also had discussions with some practicing planning professionals from councils regarding many of the proposals and they have not expressed concerns in their ability to implement the changes.
-Limiting the ability to impose financial contribution conditions on Minister of Education NoRs will not necessitate any consequent amendment to financial contribution policies in district plans.
-Through negotiation between councils and the Ministry of Education, reasonable financial contributions conditions will still be able to be included in NoR decisions. - 283.
+We have also had discussions with some practicing planning professionals from councils regarding the proposals and they have not expressed concerns in their ability to implement the changes. - 268.
 The Ministry will strive to update guidance in a timely manner to mitigate implementation risks.
 The Ministry will also work with councils during the policy implementation and provide support where practicable.
 Each council has a relationship manager from the Ministry who can assist with implementation support either directly, or by putting them in contact with the appropriate person.
 There is also an opportunity for councils and the Ministry to come together to discuss practice at meetings such as the territorial councils meeting which is held once a year.